metaspace/comprehensive-rust/src/error-handling/panic-unwind.md

 - This can be useful in servers which should keep running even if a single request crashes.
+- It is **not** recommended to use this function for a general try/catch mechanism.
 - This does not work if `panic = 'abort'` is set in your `Cargo.toml`.